GitLab Security Incident Response Guide

 Security incidents may (and usually do) involve sensitive information related to GitLab, GitLab’s customers or employees, or users who (in one way or another) have engaged with GitLab.
 GitLab, while codifying the Transparency value, also strongly believes in and strives to maintain the privacy and confidentiality of the data its employees, customers, and users have entrusted us with.

-A confidential issue means any data within the issue and any discussions about the issue or investigation are to be kept to GitLab employees only unless permission is explicitly granted by GitLab Legal, a GitLab Security Director, the VP of Security, or the GitLab Executive Team.
+A confidential issue means any data within the issue and any discussions about the issue or investigation are to be kept to a need to know basis.
+This will involve specific GitLab employees only unless permission is explicitly granted by GitLab Legal, a GitLab Security Director, the VP of Security, or the GitLab Executive Team.

 Incident Tracking

-All artifacts from an investigation must be handled per the Artifact Handling and Sharing internal only runbook.
+All artifacts from an investigation must be handled per the Artifact Handling and Sharing internal handbook page.

 NOTE: The tracking issue, any collected data, and all other engagements involved in a Security Incident must be kept strictly confidential.